1969 NORTH AMERICAN TOUR Dolenz, Jones, and Nesmith (March - December 1969)

 Sam & The Goodtimers continued to perform together after touring with The Monkees throughout 1969.
 They eventually disbanded in 1972.
 Webb, Solomon, and Johnson went on to become respected session musicians who played with various R&B artists.
 Rhodes himself attended a Monkees reunion concert years later, saying "the band really sounded good.
 Peter Tork is very good on the guitar."

-(A special thank you to Andrew Sandoval for some of the information found in the 1969 North American Tour summary.
+(A special thank you to Andrew Sandoval for a lot of the information found in the 1969 North American Tour summary.
 His book researched and detailed this year in Monkees history like never before.
 Thanks also to Joe Alterio.
 The pictures of Sam & The Goodtimers that appear below are from Joe's personal collection, as are the rare pictures of The Monkees performing in Milwaukee, Wisconsin on June 22, 1969.
 Joe interviewed Goodtimer Sam Rhodes in 1997 and parts of that interview were also referenced for this section.)

 "The de-emphasis of the group image and the boosting of solo careers seemed indicative of The Monkees' current fling.
 I'm sure Nesmith would have liked to do more things on unamplified guitar, as he did of 'Don't Wait For Me,' a plaintive country tune.
 Jones's 'For Once In My Life' belter was that kind of a performance that one might find on a Broadway stage.
 And Micky's preoccupation with soul was in the limelight time and time again." -Honolulu Advertiser review of The Monkees' concert at the Honolulu International Center Arena in Honolulu, Hawaii on April 19, 1969

-The Monkees performing Michael Nesmith's "Nine Times Blue" on The Johnny Cash Show, July 19, 1969
+The Monkees performing Michael Nesmith's "Nine Times Blue" on July 19, 1969

 LATE 1968/1969 PHOTO GALLERY

 Few examples of The Monkees performing live with Sam & The Goodtimers in 1969 have survived.
 Below is an audio recording of their appearance on The Joey Bishop Show on April 24, 1969.
 Included in their performance that evening were "I'm a Believer," and both sides of their latest single, "Someday Man" and "Listen to the Band."

 Micky Dolenz discusses the 1969 tour with Sam & The Goodtimers in 1996